 Soft Tissue Degradation

 The soft tissues – specifically cartilage – encase the bones of the shoulder.
-This cartilage cushions movements and allows for smooth, pain-free gliding of the joint.
-Cartilage surrounds both the “ball” (the head of humerus) and the “socket” (the glenoid bone).
+Cartilage surrounds both the “ball” (the head of the humerus) and the “socket” (the glenoid bone).
+Cartilage allows the ball and socket to glide smoothly and pain free.

 The best way to determine this for yourself is to look through your past medical history: